-- Special Call For Board Of Directors Nominations
+- Currently Accepting Nominations For NAMI CA Board Of Directors

 NAMI California is accepting nominations for our Board of Directors.
-We are seeking qualified candidates who have experience as an individual or family member living with mental illness, knowledge of mental health policy, insight into nonprofit organizational structure, and/or legal, financial or fundraising experience.
+Board candidates will be voted on by members at the Annual Conference and serve a three-year term.
+We are seeking qualified candidates who has experience working at the state level, has knowledge of mental health policy, insight into nonprofit organizational structure and governance, and/or legal, financial or fundraising experience.
 Board candidates must share a commitment to help all those affected by mental illness and a passion for NAMI California’s mission.
+Please click on the link below to complete the Board of Directors Nomination Online Application.
+The deadline to submit your application is May 1, 2017.
+Applications will not be accepted after the deadline date.

 - Gov. Brown Moves To Tackle Housing Challenges